jonesjebarajgit/AzureDataFundamentals-DP900-Challenge/Student/00-InitialSetup.md

 ##### Parameters

 Note that using the `azuredeploy.parameters.json` will supply most of these parameters for you.
-The ones which need attention at deployment time have been marked in **bold** below.

 - sqlAdminLogin: The SQL administrator username for **all** SQL DBs in this deployment.
 - **sqlAdminLoginPassword**: The password for the SqlAdminLogin on **all** SQL DBs in this deployment.